VolkerSiep/SigmaMu/doc/source/getting_started.rst

 Model application range
 -----------------------

-In standard simulations, the number of process contraints and state variables are equal - the system is square.
+In standard simulations, the number of process constraints and state variables are equal - the system is square.
 The system is then solved as a non-linear equation system with a (hopefully) unique solution.
 However, instead of plain solving, one can conduct

-  - **Data reconciliation**: Minimising the deviation between measured data and calculated model properties over the state of the model, constrainted by a reduced set of residuals;
+  - **Data reconciliation**: Minimising the deviation between measured data and calculated model properties over the state of the model, constrained by a reduced set of residuals;
   - **Parameter fit**: Fitting model parameters common over multiple data-sets in combination with individual model states, constrained by the model's residuals, to minimise deviation between measured data and calculated model properties;
   - **Thermodynamic parameter fit**: Like *Parameter fit*, but specifically with thermodynamic parameters, often utilising laboratory data concerning equilibrium or calorimetric data;
   - **Parameter optimisation**: Minimizing an objective function as function of model properties over the thermodynamic state and model parameters, constrained by the model's residuals.